Tutorial

 Acquisition_Date

-Most of these QA bands are related to the Atmospheric Correction (ATCOR), one of the processing steps in converting Radiance to Reflectance.
-For more details on this process, NEON provides an Algorithm Theoretical Basis Document (ATBD), which is available from the data portal. https://data.neonscience.org/api/v0/documents/NEON.DOC.001288vB?inline=true
+Most of these QA bands are related to the Atmospheric Correction (ATCOR), one of the spectrometer processing steps which converts Radiance to Reflectance.
+For more details on this process, NEON provides an Algorithm Theoretical Basis Document (ATBD), which is available on the NEON data portal and linked here: NEON Imaging Spectrometer Radiance to Reflectance ATBD .

-.
+is particularly useful for assessing data quality.
 The weather quality indicator includes information about the cloud conditions during the flight, as reported by the flight operators, where 1 corresponds to <10% cloud cover, 2 corresponds to 10-50% cloud cover, and 3 corresponds to >50% cloud cover.
-We recommend using only clear-sky data for a typical analysis, as it comprises the highest quality reflectance data.
+We recommend using only clear-sky data (1) for a typical analysis, as it results in the highest quality reflectance data.

 The next chunks of code show how to add the Weather QA bands to the Map Layer.